alexa/alexa-auto-sdk/builder/README.md

 * `linux` for Linux targets
 * `android` for Android targets
 * `qnx7` for QNX7 targets
-* `agl` for Automotive Grade Linux targets

 #### `target`
 The table below lists the `target` values available to specify the cross compilation target.

 You must specify at least one `target`.
-For multiple targets, use a comma-separated list; for example:
+For multiple targets, use a comma-separated list as in the following example:

 ```
 $ ${AAC_SDK_HOME}/builder/build.sh linux -t native,pokyarm,pokyarm64